Skip to Content

 An accurate and complete job description will enable the University to accurately describe the necessary qualifications, skills, knowledge, abilities and personal attributes, behaviours and/or competencies a job applicant should be judged to possess in order to be appointed to a position and to start making a significant contribution to the position within an appropriate and reasonable time-frame following their appointment.
 This description is called a person specification (see separate section below) and, together with the job description, will assist Massey to recruit and appoint appropriately qualified and skilled employees (‘human resources’) to fill those positions.

-The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all general staff positions.
-This in turn helps Massey to determine what salary grade or range a general staff position fits into; this in turn influences staff remuneration decisions.
+The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all professional staff positions.
+This in turn helps Massey to determine what salary grade or range a professional staff position fits into; this in turn influences staff remuneration decisions.

 Through the PRP process an individual’s initial training and development needs are assessed primarily against the requirements of their job description and person specification.
 In subsequent years the focus of the PRP will be on (a) how well the individual performed their duties and responsibilities over the previous 12 months; (b) what competency gaps are deemed to exist, and (c) consideration of an individual’s career aspirations and developing a personalised plan for professional career growth and advancement (including ‘Academic Promotions’).